qvacua/vimr/README.md

 ---

 If you want to support VimR financially, you can use [Bountysource](https://www.bountysource.com/teams/vimr).
-Big thanks to [all](https://www.bountysource.com/teams/vimr/backers) who did support: We've spent the first 99€ for a year's worth of Apple's Developer Program as you may have noticed from the code-signed snapshot builds.
+Big thanks to [all](https://www.bountysource.com/teams/vimr/backers) who did support: We've spent 2 × 99€ for two year's worth of Apple's Developer Program as you may have noticed from the code-signed snapshot builds.
 Seriously you guys@Apple; You should make it free for free App makers and open source developers.

 ## Download